-In re: Petition for Declaratory Statement By Duke Energy Florida, LLC, Regarding PURPA Solar Qualifying Facility Power Purchase Agreements
+In re: Petition for Declaratory Statement By Duke Energy Florida, LLC, Regarding PURPA Solar Qualifying Facility Power

+Purchase Agreements

-DOCKET NO. 20180169-EQ FILED: September 28, 2018
+DOCKET NO. 20180169-EQ FILED: October 1, 2018

-MOTION TO INTERVENE BY SOUTHERN ALLIANCE FOR CLEAN ENERGY
+AMENDED MOTION TO INTERVENE BY SOUTHERN ALLIANCE FOR CLEAN ENERGY

-Pursuant to sections 120.565, 120.569, 120.57, Florida Statutes, and Rules 28-106.205 and 28-105.0027, Florida Administrative Code, Southern Alliance for Clean Energy ("SACE"), through its undersigned counsel, motions for leave to intervene in the above captioned docket and in support thereof states:
+Southern Alliance for Clean Energy ("SACE") filed a Motion to Intervene on September 28, 2018.
+It files this Amended Motion to Intervene to provide additional and clarifying information.
+Pursuant to sections 120.565, 120.569, 120.57, Florida Statutes, and Rules 28-106.204, 28-106.205 and 28-105.0027, Florida Administrative Code, Southern Alliance for Clean Energy ("SACE"), through its undersigned counsel, motions for leave to intervene in the above captioned docket and in support thereof states: